RobinKim-SWEngineer/Java-topic-InnerClass/README.md

 With Anonymous class we can define and instantiate a class at the same time.

-For example when a method requires an object of type a interface, we can use an anonymous class instead of implementing the mothod ( in the interface ) with a new class.
+For example when a method requires an object of type an interface, we can use an anonymous class instead of implementing the mothod ( in the interface ) with a new class.

 >   public final void setOnAction ( EventHandler< ActionEvent> value )